ynab/heroku-tailscale-buildpack/README.md

   variables in respect to the executables.
 For example, a specific dyno could change ``TAILSCALE_HOSTNAME`` before tailscale starts.
 - ``TAILSCALE_BUILD_PROXYCHAINS_REPO`` - The repository to install the proxychains-ng library from.

+## Credit

+This approach is based on Tailscale Heroku/Docker docs here: https://tailscale.com/kb/1107/heroku/ but has been adapted for use as a Heroku buildpack.

+Thank you to @rdotts, @kongmadai, @mvisonneau for the work on tailscale-docker and tailscale-heroku.

+Thank you @tim-schilling for the work on the original [heroku-tailscale-buildpack](https://github.com/aspiredu/heroku-tailscale-buildpack) repo from which this repo was forked.